aldaris/aldaris.github.io/_posts/2018-03-05-subresource-integrity.markdown

 To ensure that cross-origin resources are validated correctly for your site, make sure that the relevant `script` and `link` tags have the [crossorigin] attribute with the appropriate value defined.

-One thing to note here is that whilst the same origin requirement is very handy from security point of view, it also adds an additional constraint on CDN providers.
+One thing to note here is that while the same origin requirement is very handy from security point of view, it also adds an additional constraint on CDN providers.
 Application developers may also not be able to leverage the integrity attribute until their third party providers set up CORS on their servers (the alternative is to self-host the resource, which is not always viable).

 ### Handling integrity validation errors